Benefits of Training & Drill

-The HA has adopted the model below to equip its workforce from different departments with the capacity to address different psychosocial needs of victims and their families:
+For training in disaster psychosocial support, organizations can refer to the model below to equip its workforce from different backgrounds with the capacity to address different psychosocial needs of victims and their families:

 Drills serve to test response plans and facilitate service planning, preparation and response in various kinds of incidents.
 Disaster workers can participate in the drills to practice the skills they have learned in trainings.
 Different parties can also cooperate based on their specific duties for better communication, response, and coordination.

 - Evaluation of disaster preparedness training and disaster drill for nursing students (Alim, S., Kawabata, M., & Nakazawa, M., 2015).